 When your furnace or heat pump won’t respond to the previous steps, try resetting the circuit breaker.
 Turn off power to the furnace or heat pump with the power switch.
 Locate the breakers for your heater.
 Heat pumps often use two breakers.
 One is for the air handler, and the other is for the outdoor unit.
 Be sure to flip both off, wait one to two minutes, then turn them both on again.
 Turn the power switch on for your heater.
 The heat pump or furnace may need a minute or two to power up and respond.
 If the unit attempts to start a heating cycle, but it trips the power switch or breaker, turn the system off again and call for repairs.

 Not in need of furnace or heat pump repairs today?
-We also offer reliable air conditioner repairs and heating and cooling maintenance, installation and replacement services in Arlington Heights, IL.
+We also offer reliable air conditioner repairs and heating and cooling maintenance, AC installation, and furnace replacement services in Arlington Heights, IL.
 Our indoor air quality services and water heaters, boilers, and humidifiers keep your home comfortable, energy-efficient and convenient.
 For more information on how to reset a furnace or heat pump, contact us at IBBOTSON Heating & Air Conditioning Co. today.